Tydik42/VulkanTesting/README.md

 ### 1. Downloading the repository:

-Start by cloning the repository with `git clone --recursive https://github.com/Tydik42/VulkanTesting.git`.
+Start by cloning the repository with `git clone --recurse-submodules https://github.com/Tydik42/VulkanTesting.git`.

 If the repository was cloned non-recursively previously, use `git submodule update --init` to clone the necessary submodules.